 While addressing the Committee on Indian Affairs on Violence Against Women in 2011 Associate Attorney General Thomas Perrelli stated that Native American women are murdered more than 10 times the national average.

-Speaker Michelle Demmert, who is Tlingit from Alaska is the newly appointed co-chair of the National Congress of Native Americans Violence Against Women Task Force, shared her own experiences.
+Speaker Michelle Demmert, who is Tlingit from Alaska and is the newly appointed co-chair of the National Congress of Native Americans Violence Against Women Task Force, shared her own experiences:

 Families of victims were then brought on stage and wrapped in blankets gifted by the community, also receiving a promise that their loved ones would receive justice and not be forgotten.

 Addressing the swelling crowd from the park’s stage, a Lakota “grandma” from the Pine Ridge reservation in South Dakota greeted marchers in her native language reminding them of the power found in togetherness.

 “Today we are here to honor and seek justice on Turtle Island, all the way from Seattle to Standing Rock.
 We are one spirit, one prayer, one mind today.
 I want to thank each and every one of you for standing up with us today.
 Some of you came from far away.
 Thank you.
 We will remember, and we will not forget this day,” she said.

 While many marchers wore pink cat eared “pussy hats”, popular during the first Womxn’s march, Indigenous organizers had asked this year’s attendees to wear red in solidarity.